-You must verify the audio I/O format for the audio channels assigned to the default video channels and change it if required.
+You must select the audio I/O format for the audio channels assigned to the default video channels.

-The Profile XP Media Platform supports three audio I/O formats: AES/EBU, embedded audio, and analog audio formats.
+The PVS 1100 supports three audio I/O formats: AES/EBU, embedded audio (SMPTE 272M Level A), and analog audio formats.
 An interface chassis is required for analog audio and AES/EBU digital audio.
 If you are using only embedded audio, no interface chassis is required.